Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-- Do not eat or drink anything for the 8 hours before the procedure.
+- Do not eat or drink anything for eight hours before the procedure.

 A radiology nurse or technologist will ask you a few questions regarding your medical history.
 You will be asked questions such as: Why are you having the exam?
 Have you had prior colon surgery?

 This procedure should not be performed if you are or might be pregnant.

 While positioning you on the exam table, a technologist will explain your procedure and answer any questions you may have.